-BE IT FURTHER RESOLVED that each work group shall include in their recommendations regarding methods for improving baseline statistical information and evaluation of any system change by developing better, more precise and detailed data as to the jail population, improving integration with state data systems and increasing capacity for statistical analysis.
+BE IT FURTHER RESOLVED that each work group shall make recommendations regarding improving baseline statistical information and evaluation of any system change by developing better, more precise and detailed data as to the jail population, improving integration with state data systems and increasing capacity for statistical analysis.

-BE IT FURTHER RESOLVED that any funding needed to further study these issues beyond the work teams shall come from the \$8 million in capital funding designated in the 2013 budget to investigate jail space needs, to the extent that the study addressed capital issues.
-Additionally, any outside request for proposals or studies shall be awarded to entities that have a demonstrated history of understanding the impact of race discrimination, as well as race and poverty combined, in Wisconsin and the United States on an individual's mental and physical well being.
+BE IT FURTHER RESOLVED that any funding needed to further study these issues beyond the work teams shall come from the \$8 million in capital funding designated in the 2013 budget to investigate jail space needs, to the extent that the study addressed capitol issues.
+Additionally,

-BE IT FURTHER RESOLVED each of the work groups shall make initial recommendations for tangible next steps to the Public Protection and Judiciary Committee and the Criminal Justice Council by August 15, 2015, and shall then be dissolved.
-These recommendations shall be the foundation of 2016 operating budget proposals to improve services and programs in the criminal justice system and in the community, especially the African American community.

-232 BE IT FURTHER RESOLVED each workgroup shall attempt to follow the guidelines 233 enumerated below, meeting at least 5 times by August 15, 2015 to gather information and 234 prioritize approaches.
-235 1) the first meeting will include: understanding of the current issue and practices, idea 236 sharing and national best practices.
-237 2) the second meeting shall determine obstacles to success, 238 3) the third meeting will consider short term recommendations, 239 4) the fourth meeting will review long term solutions, 240 5) the fifth meeting will finalize recommendations to assist the Dane County Board 241 prioritize approaches for these critical issues.
-242 243 BE IT FURTHER RESOLVED that the Dane County Board of Supervisors authorizes per diem 244 payments for non-supervisor and non-staff members of the three work groups on the same 245 basis and under the same polices as other Dane County bodies that receive per diems and 246 mileage.
-247 248 BE IT FURTHER RESOLVED that the Dane County Board of Supervisors directs the Public 249 Protection and Judiciary Committee and the Criminal Justice Council's Racial Disparities 250 Subcommittee to review work group recommendations, as well as review and report on 251 progress to date, in January and July, 2016.
-252 BE IT FURTHER RESOLVED that the Dane County Board of Supervisors hereby waives the 253 county's bid requirements in Chapter 25 of the Code of Ordinances to select Mead and Hunt, 254 Inc. to complete the analysis of life safety issues in the City-County Building Jail; and the County 255 Board approves an addendum to Agreement No. 11333 in order to complete analysis and make 256 recommendations as outlined below.
-A detailed scope of services is in the addendum and is 257 restated here: 258 1.
-Mead and Hunt shall complete a detailed analysis of the existing physical plant of the 259 CCB Jail focusing on life safety implications, electronic systems, and physical plant security that exposes the County to vulnerabilities associated with emergency and life safety issues.
+205 any outside request for proposals or studies shall be awarded to entities that have a 206 demonstrated history of understanding the impact of race discrimination, as well as race and 207 poverty combined, in Wisconsin and the United States on an individual's mental and physical well being.
+208 209 210 BE IT FURTHER RESOLVED each of the work groups shall make initial recommendations for 211 tangible next steps to the Public Protection and Judiciary Committee and the Criminal Justice Council by August 15, 2015, and shall then be dissolved.
+212 213 214 BE IT FURTHER RESOLVED each workgroup shall attempt to follow the guidelines enumerated below, meeting at least 5 times by August 15, 2015 to gather information and 215 prioritize approaches.
+216 217 1) the first meeting will include: understanding of the current issue and practices, idea 218 sharing and national best practices.
+219 2) the second meeting shall determine obstacles to success, 3) the third meeting will consider short term recommendations, 220 4) the fourth meeting will review long term solutions, 221 222 5) the fifth meeting will finalize recommendations to assist the Dane County Board 223 prioritize approaches for these critical issues.
+224 225 BE IT FURTHER RESOLVED that the Dane County Board of Supervisors hereby waives the county's bid requirements in Chapter 25 of the Code of Ordinances to select Mead and Hunt, 226 227 Inc. to complete the analysis of life safety issues in the City-County Building Jail; and the County 228 Board approves an addendum to Agreement No. 11333 in order to complete analysis and make 229 recommendations as outlined below.
+A detailed scope of services is in the addendum and is restated here: 230 231 1.
+Mead and Hunt shall complete a detailed analysis of the existing physical plant of the security that exposes the County to vulnerabilities associated with emergency and life safety issues.